- About Zubaan

 Zubaan is an independent feminist publishing house based in New Delhi.
 We publish academic books, fiction, memoirs and popular nonfiction, as well as books for children and young adults under our Young Zubaan imprint, aiming always to be pioneering, cutting-edge, progressive and inclusive.

-Apart from publishing many many books every year Zubaan also handles a few research and outreach projects.
-We’re currently working on the SVI Project that documents Sexual Violence and Impunity across South Asia funded by the IDRC, and a feasibility study that explores women's museums across the world in teh hopes of setting one up in India, funded by Ford Foundation – IEEE.
+Existing alongside the publishing company, the Zubaan Trust handles a few research and outreach projects.
+We’re currently working on the SVI Project that documents Sexual Violence and Impunity across South Asia funded by the IDRC, and a feasibility study that explores women's museums across the world in teh hopes of setting one up in India, funded by Ford Foundation - IIE.

 Visit our author's corner and find about the publishing process: how to choose a publisher, how publishing works and how to submit your manuscript!